loopholelabs/drafter/README.md

 2024/06/24 13:43:11 Serving on 127.0.0.1:1337
 ```

-Now that the VM instance is migratable, start a second peer and set its remote address to that of the first instance using the `--raddr` option.
+This instance is now the first peer in a migration chain.
+Now that the VM instance is migratable, start a second peer (the second peer in the migration chain) and set its remote address to that of the first instance using the `--raddr` option.
 This can be done either on the local system (to migrate a VM instance between two processes) or over a network to a second host (to migrate a VM instance between two hosts).

 If you use PVM and a CPU template (see [installation](#installation)), this process should work across cloud providers and different CPU models, as long as the CPUs are from the same manufacturer (AMD to AMD and Intel to Intel migrations are supported; AMD to Intel migrations and vice versa will fail).
 If you're not using PVM, live migration typically only works if the exact same CPU model is used on both the first and second host.

-In this example, we'll pass `--laddr ''` to the second instance, which will not make it migratable again.
-If you want to make the instance migratable after the migration, set `--laddr` to a listen address of your choice.
+In this example, we'll pass `--laddr ''` to the second instance, which will not make it migratable again, effectively terminating the migration chain.
+If you want to make the instance migratable again after the migration, effectively continuing the migration chain, set `--laddr` to a listen address of your choice.
 To migrate the VM, run the following command, replacing `--raddr 'localhost:1337'` with the actual remote address if you're migrating over the network:

 ```shell
 $ sudo drafter-peer --netns ark1 --raddr 'localhost:1337' --laddr '' --devices '[